 - Successfully reaches a developmental milestone but then loses the new ability.

 - Displays behaviors that may be associated with autism.
 These may include not appearing to interact with or be attached to others, especially caregivers; acting in a repetitive manner, sometimes with odd gestures; or seeming to selectively tune out other people or noises.
-For more information, see the topic Autism.

 When it comes to your child's growth and development, keep the big picture in mind.
-Individual children vary in the exact timing that they achieve milestones.
+Each child varies in the exact timing that they achieve milestones.
 For example, a slight delay in one development area, such as talking, usually is not of concern by itself.
-As long as your child communicates effectively through gestures and regularly responds to your speech and that of others, using language usually soon follows.
+As long as your child communicates well through gestures and regularly responds to your speech and that of others, using language usually soon follows.

-It is generally of more concern if a child shows signs of a general communication problem, which may include delayed language development.
-This type of delay can be related to hearing impairment.
-A child with signs of a communication problem:
+It's generally of more concern if a child shows signs of a general communication problem, which may include delayed language development.
+This type of delay can be related to hearing loss.
+A child with signs of a communication problem does not:

-- Does not know a word in addition to "mama" and "dada" or point to a familiar object when instructed to at 12 months.
+- Know a word other than "mama" and "dada" or can't point to a familiar object when instructed to at 12 months.

-- Does not say a few words, look like he or she is listening when you are talking, or point to what he or she wants at 15 to 18 months.
+- Say a few words, seem to listen when you are talking, or point to what they want at 15 to 18 months.

-- Does not say 5 or more words or comprehend more than 50 words at 18 months.
+- Say 5 or more words or understand more than 50 words at 18 months.

-- Does not speak more than 50 words, put two words together, name or try to name objects, or use words to request things at 2 years.
+- Speak more than 50 words, put two words together, name or try to name objects, or use words to request things at 2 years.

 During the checkup, the doctor:

-- Measures your child's weight and height and around his or her head (head circumference).
-These measurements are plotted on a growth chart to make sure your child is growing as expected.
+- Measures your child's weight and height and around your child's head.
+These measurements are plotted on a growth chart to make sure that your child is growing as expected.

-- Reviews your child's immunization record to make sure it is current.
-Your child generally receives one or more shots at well-child visits up to age 2.
-Bring your child's immunization record( What is a PDF document? ) to each visit.
-It may help to learn some comforting techniques to help your child during immunizations.
+- Reviews your child's vaccine record to make sure it is current.
+So be sure to bring this record to each visit.
+In general, your child gets one or more shots at well-child visits up to age 2.
+You may want to learn some ways to comfort your child during vaccines.

-- Talks with your child, asking simple questions to test hearing and language abilities.
+- Talks with your child.
+The doctor will ask simple questions to test hearing and language abilities.
 For example, the doctor may ask your child to name or point to a body part.

 Routine checkups are a good time to ask any questions or to discuss growth and development issues.
 Also, talk about your child's new skills, such as walking, using a spoon, or combining words.
-It may help you to go to your child's checkup with a prepared list of questions( What is a PDF document? ).
+It may help you to prepare a list of questions to take to your child's checkup.

 - Health and Safety, Birth to 2 Years